How Insurance Companies Determine the Value of a Vehicle in 2024 (All Car Owners Should Know)

 -

 National Automobile Dealers Association (NADA): The NADA car value is favored for commercial vehicle valuations and is often used by insurers to determine the dealer retail value.
-Like KBB, it factors in the car’s condition, mileage, location, and historical data but is typically skewed toward dealership sales.
+Like KBB, the car value calculator from NADA factors in the car’s condition, mileage, location, and historical data, but NADA actual cash value data is typically skewed toward dealership sales.

 -